Choose your language

 • Prevent users from bypassing PaperCut by implementing the following best practices:

-• Move printers to a separate network.
+• Move printers to a separate network (Find-Me printing only).

 • Disable protocols such as WSD, Bluetooth, and AirPrint (Bonjour).